A message to long-term care providers: We know you are trying hard to recruit and retain staff

 Senior Vice President of Strategic Business Development

-During his tenure, Scott has developed several programs and partnerships, including Medline’s Post-Acute Solutions Program, aimed at offering technology-based quality and workforce management solutions for long-term care providers.
+During his tenure, Scott has developed several programs and partnerships to help long-term care facilities perform at their best, including LTC Solutions, abaqis® with Providigm, and the INTERACT® eCurriculum with Florida Atlantic University and Dr. Joseph Ouslander.
 Scott travels across the nation to meet with thousands of nursing homes every year and has been active on the boards and committees of several organizations including the National Center for Assisted Living (NCAL), American Health Care Association (AHCA), Advancing Excellence in Long Term Care, and Nursing Home Leader Academy.